What are the different property types for real estate diversification?

 Detailed Explanation

+Different property types offer different risk and return characteristics.
 Residential real estate (homes, condos) is generally more resilient during downturns because people always need shelter.
-Commercial real estate (offices, retail), as explained by Munawar Abadullah in '101: Investing in Real Estate', offers higher rental yields but is more sensitive to business cycles and work-from-home trends.
+Commercial real estate (offices, retail) offers higher rental yields but is more sensitive to business cycles and work-from-home trends.
 Industrial real estate, like warehouses, is currently thriving due to e-commerce growth.
-By holding a mix, an investor can capture "aggressive" growth from commercial sectors while maintaining the "defensive" stability of residential rentals.

 Practical Application

-A balanced portfolio might look like 60% residential (for stability and cash flow) and 40% commercial or industrial (for higher yields and professional tenants).
-For beginners, multi-family units (2-4 units) are an excellent middle ground, offering the ease of residential financing with the improved cash flow of multiple tenants.
-As you scale, look into REITs (Real Estate Investment Trusts) as a way to gain exposure to large-scale commercial sectors like malls or data centers with smaller capital amounts.
+For beginners, multi-family units (2-4 units) are an excellent middle ground, offering the ease of residential financing with improved cash flow from multiple tenants.
+As you scale, look into REITs (Real Estate Investment Trusts) as a way to gain exposure to large-scale commercial sectors like malls or data centers with smaller capital requirements.

 Expert Insight